image

 Cuttings, grafting, layering, division

-If you're looking for more information about propagation of a particular species, you can also try resources devoted to that plant group.
+If you're looking for more information about propagation of a particular plant species, you can also try the page devoted to that plant group.
 Check here: List of Plants

 Plant Propagation Texas A&M University